8 Ways you can help

 Waste not want not

-There are plenty of small ways to contribute to the environment whilst you’re on holiday and they don’t take much effort!
-You can save water by taking showers instead of baths in areas with problematic water supplies or by using a refillable water bottle (see these Water To Go filtration bottles) – and if you don’t want your towels and sheets to be laundered every day then you can advise your hotel.
+There are plenty of small ways to contribute to the environment on holiday and they don’t take much effort.
+You can save water by taking showers instead of baths in areas with problematic water supplies or by using a refillable water bottle (see Water To Go filtration bottles).
+If you don’t want your towels and sheets to be laundered every day, then you can advise your hotel.
 It’s tempting to leave the air-conditioning or heating on in your hotel room while you’re out during the day, but if you can avoid this at all then it’s significant action that will reduce your energy use.

 Papagaio